The Tillman House offers a safe place for several support and counseling groups to meet.

 The Caregivers Support Group is a reminder of God’s promise that He will never leave us.
 “Therefore encourage one another and build up each other, as indeed you are doing.”
 1 Thessalonians 5:11

 The Caregiver Support Group seeks to be the safe place for a caregiver to relax and share their experience with others who are going through it or who have gone through it.
-We offer educational and emotional support as we learn how to help those we love to deal with Alzheimer's and other dementias.
+We offer educational and emotional support as we learn how to help those we love to deal with different ailments that leave them requiring caregiving.
 We will be connected on ZOOM during the meeting so we can meet you however you are comfortable, online or in person.